HTTP-RPC/Kilo/README.md

 Mutator methods are also supported.

 ### Required Properties
-The `Required` annotation introduced [previously](#required-parameters) can also be used to indicate that a bean property or record component must contain a value.
+The `Required` annotation introduced [previously](#required-parameters) can also be used to indicate that a property must contain a value.
 For example:

 ```java
 public class Vehicle {